eabeam/ec200.f20/content/assignment/01-lab.md

 -   How to get help with Stata

+If you need more help, check out [Stata Resources](/resources/stata-resources).

 ## General command structure

 `do {something} ... with {variable(s) x}...if {something is true..}, options`